tsmatz/minecraft-rl-example/Readme.md

 # Reinforcement Learning for Minecraft (Project Malmo) Sample

 This sample code trains an agent in Minecraft with reinforcement learning.
 (Here I used rllib.)<br>
-In this example, a maze (which path is randomized) is given and the agent will learn to reach to a goal block.
+In this example, a maze (in which, the path is randomized) is given and the agent will learn to reach to a goal block.

 Follow this description to run.

 ## 1. Setup prerequisite environment ##

 In this example, I assume Ubuntu 18.04.
 (I have run on Ubuntu in Microsoft Azure.)<br>
-You can also join into the same game with your PC client.
+You can also join into the same game with your own Minecraft PC client.
 (See [here](https://tsmatz.wordpress.com/2020/07/09/minerl-and-malmo-reinforcement-learning-in-minecraft/) for details.)

 <blockquote>
 Note : When you run on NVIDIA GPU-utilized instance to speed up, please setup drivers and libraries.<br>
 In this setup, I use TensorFlow 2.4.1.
 Then please install corresponding version of drivers (cuda 11.0) and libraries (cuDNN 8.0).
-See [here](https://www.tensorflow.org/install/source#gpu) for details about compatible drivers.
+See https://www.tensorflow.org/install/source#gpu for details about compatible drivers.

 For preparation, install ```gcc``` and ```make``` tools.